Ranked in The Legal 500 (2024) for Employment and ‘Up and Coming’ in Chambers and Partners (2024) for Employment.

-Chelsea is an experienced practitioner specialising in Employment Law.
+Chelsea is an experienced practitioner specialising in Employment Law and is the head of the Employment Team.

 Before embarking on a career in law Chelsea was a very successful business owner.
 Being an employer, Chelsea developed a keen interest in Employment Law, which fuelled her ambition to join the Bar.
 Chelsea quickly developed experience in Employment Litigation through pro bono and consultancy work she undertook with various employment firms in Leeds before starting her pupillage at Park Square Barristers.